Police officer told to "tone down" his "gayness" awarded $19 million in discrimination lawsuit

 County Executive Sam Page wrote in a statement that new members should be appointed to the police board. "[The] time for leadership changes has come and change must start at the top," Page's statement read.
 "An announcement on those appointments is forthcoming."

-The board oversees the police chief, and the current members' terms are expiring, according to KMOV.
+The board oversees the police chief, and the current members' terms are expiring, according to KMOV-TV.